NEW ROSS – LACKEN HILL & DUNBRODY FOREST

 SAT NAV: 52.399, -6.885

 Lacken Hill is set in a beautiful landscape, overlooking the historic Norman town of New Ross.
-From the 198m high summit there are panoramic views of the south-east including the Comeragh Mountains, Brandon Hill, the Blackstairs Mountains and the Barrow estuary in the distance.
-The four trails will take you through forests rich in wild herbs, fungi, berries and wildlife, green meadows, country roads, and historic streets.
-Nestled beneath the hill are three ráths or ringforts which are understood to be under the protection of the Aes Sídhe or fairy folk.
+From the 193m high hill-summit there are panoramic views of the south-east including the Comeragh Mountains, Brandon Hill, the Blackstairs Mountains and the Barrow estuary.
+The four trails will take you through forests rich in wild flowers, herbs, fungi, berries and wildlife and along scenic country roads and historic streets.
+Nestled beneath the hill are three ringforts which, according to legend, are under the protection of the Aes Sídhe or fairy folk.

 Forest of Dunbrody Trail – This walk will take you through the Forest of the Dunbrody, where Coillte in partnership with the JFK Trust planted some 25,000 trees comprising of ash, oak, larch and douglas fir, to replace the trees used in building the ‘Dunbrody Famine Ship’.
-The forests are a perfect habitat for native flora and fauna including pheasants, blue jays, buzzards, red squirrels, foxes and stoats.
+The forest provides a perfect habitat for abundant flora and fauna to thrive as the seasons unfold and you may spot woodpeckers, blue jays, pheasants, long-eared owls and red squirrels.
+A fairy village located beside the woodland path is a source of wonderment and is an attraction for children.

-Lacken Hillside Trail – This walk leads to the Forge Crossroads where stands a commemorative stone outlining the history of Denn’s forge where pikes were made prior to the Battle of Ross.
-Follow the blue arrows along the country road to the kissing gate and the trail continues uphill, through fields and beside hedge rows to the summit.
-Once the site of a Rebel Camp in 1798 the hill is now a place of peace and tranquillity.
+Lacken Hilltop Trail – Walking through the mature beech woodland the trail continues to the hill-summit along winding forest paths.
+Once the site of a Rebel Camp in 1798, the hill is now a place of peace and tranquillity.
 On the summit stands a Holy Year cross erected in 1950 and a commemorative stone dedicated to those who died in battle in 1798, some of whom are said to be buried on the hill in unmarked graves.
-A winding pathway through the forest leads to a viewing point where stunning views can be enjoyed.

-Millstream Trail – Follow this historic trail by the Maudlins Stream to Ballyroe Bridge and the ruin of Napper’s Mill which overlooks The Ponds.
-The Maudlins Stream, which once powered seven mills, is now a tranquil haven for wildlife such as kingfishers and otters.
+Millstream Trail – Follow this trail by the Maudlins Stream to Ballyroe Bridge and the ruin of Napper’s Mill which overlooks The Ponds.
+The stream which once powered seven mills, is now a tranquil haven for wildlife such as kingfishers and otters.
 The trail follows Hook Mill Lane and leads to the Fairgreen in the Irishtown, once the setting for thirteen market days each year and where now stands a monument dedicated to the Battle of Ross and the 1798 rebellion.
 The monument is reputed to have origins dating back to when a ‘long stone’ occupied the position of the present cross as a pagan symbol.
-You can also follow the map to explore the historic streets of New Ross, visit the Dunbrody Famine Ship, St. Mary’s Church, The Ros Tapestry or Woodville House and Gardens.
+You can follow the map along currently unmarked sections of the trail, to explore the historic streets of New Ross, visit the Dunbrody Famine Ship, The Ros Tapestry, St. Mary’s Church and Woodville House and Gardens.

 - The carpets of bluebells in the woodlands in early summer.